isaacadariku/color-side-container-in-flutter/README.md

 # color-side-container-in-flutter
-A container having color at any side
+A Flutter container Widget having color at any side